joelstrohmeier/website/src/colophon.md

 - James Robathan (Digital leader)
 - Ben Coulson (Digital and UX specialist)

+There are, of course, so many more who have helped me and to them I truly thank you.

 ## Cultural influences

 ### Music

-It's likely that I was listening to the following musicians while writing my articles:
+At various points I will have been listening to following musicians while writing the articles on this blog:

 - Steely Dan
 - Cinematic Orchestra